bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 * Up to 8 healthy records are returned for each Multi-Value query.
 * **Multi-Value is not a substitute for having an ELB**.

-## Third Party Domains and Route 53
+## Third-Party Domains and Route 53

 Domain Registrar versus DNS Service